 - Post Jobs

-Best Practice: We also recommend using Auto Approve Jobs for ONLY for your trusted employers to cut down your workload.
+Best Practice: We also recommend using Auto Approve Jobs for your trusted employers to cut down your workload.

 Determine your employer approval strategy

 - Determine how your office will decide which employers and jobs are approved.
 When deciding which employers will approved we recommend to look into ALL of these categories:

 - Trust Score